You are here

 • Allow at least 10 business days from the date of the Pre-Proposal Conference until proposals are due

-Step 6: DPI Approval of FSMC RFP and Attachments Prior to Release
+Step 6: DPI Approval of FSMC RFP, Attachments, and Contract Prior to Release

-• DPI must approve RFP before SFA releases it to solicit proposals from FSMCs
+• DPI must approve RFP, Excel workbook, and Contract template before SFA releases it to solicit proposals from FSMCs.

-• Send edited RFP and workbook as attachments to the School Nutrition Team via email to: DPIFSMC@dpi.wi.gov
+• Send edited RFP, Excel workbook, and Contract template as attachments to: DPIFSMC@dpi.wi.gov

-• Email from DPI will serve as SFA's documentation that the RFP has been reviewed and the SFA can release it to solicit proposals from FSMCs
+• Email from DPI will serve as SFA's documentation that the FSMC documents have been reviewed and the SFA can release it to solicit proposals from FSMCs.

 Step 7: Solicit and Evaluate Proposals

-• Use RFP approved by DPI to solicit proposals from FSMC
+• Use DPI approved FSMC documents to solicit proposals from FSMC.

-• Send/email RFP to all FSMC on the "List of Known FSMCs Operating in Wisconsin"
+• Send/email FSMC documents to all FSMCs on the "List of Known FSMCs Operating in Wisconsin".

-• Place public notice in newspaper advertisement.
-If applicable, post to SFAs public notice webpage for school procurements
+• Place public notice to SFA's public notice webpage for school procurements and/or in a newspaper advertisement.

-• Follow all the steps as outlined in the approved RFP for soliciting proposals
+• Follow all the steps as outlined in the approved FSMC documents for soliciting proposals.

 • After the proposal due date, the SFA selection committee will evaluate all submitted proposals and select an FSMC based on evaluation criteria listed in the FSMC RFP.

-• New!
-FSMC Scoring Matrix: Once the SFA has completed drafting the evaluation criteria section of the RFP the SFA will need to update the FSMC Scoring Matrix workbook criteria to be used later to complete the final evaluation.
+• Required FSMC Scoring Matrix: Once the SFA has completed drafting the evaluation criteria section of the RFP the SFA will need to update the FSMC Scoring Matrix workbook criteria to be used later to complete the final evaluation.
+The DPI template is required.

-Note: The FSMC RFP template, all Excel workbook attachments, any amendments to add, and the FSMC’s proposal will become the “FSMC Contract” with the winning FSMC once fully executed
+Note: The FSMC RFP, Excel workbook attachments, Contract template, any amendments to add, and the FSMC’s proposal will become the “FSMC Contract” with the winning FSMC once fully executed.

 Step 8: DPI Approval of FSMC Contract